Our Permanent Residents

 River Rust Rump

-Meet River; they came to the rescue when their previous owner's children had left the home, but the animals remained.
+Meet River.
+They came to the rescue when their previous owner's children left the home, but the animals remained.
 River's age is unknown, and due to their lifespans, the rescue will be her retirement home.

 Leopard Gecko's